EmbraceLife/LIE/my_utils/grokking_correlation.md

 Can the model weights tell us why this model does not learn anything?
 - intermediate_layer's weights are very close to 0 and weight curve remain flat most of time
+- so, no matter how much features of inputs differ, the outputs won't differ much
+- so, nothing is learnt by this model

 ----